 - Two coaches are allowed on the field per team for 1A and 2A.
 One coach is allowed on the field per team for 3A, 4A, 5A/6A and Thunder divisions.
 All coaches must stay out of the way!
 Coach interference penalties will be called on those inhibiting the game.
 A game consists of two 20-minute halves with a running clock.
-The clock stops only for timeouts and injuries during the first 18 minutes but stops for every qualifying dead ball in the final two minutes of each half (Refer to Game Clock: End of First Half and End of Game). - There is no overtime in regular season play, however, if a touchdown is scored as time expires and the extra point is going to make a difference in the outcome, the team will be given the opportunity to attempt the extra point. - Play Clock for PK, K, 1A, 2A & 3A is 45 seconds; for 4A, 5A/6A & Thunder it is 30 seconds. - Each down sequence lasts four plays (Five plays for PK, K, 1A and 2A).
+The clock stops only for timeouts and injuries during the first 19 minutes (first half) 18 minutes (second half).
+The clock will stop for all qualifying dead balls for the final 1-minute of the first half and the final 2-minutes of the second half.
+(Refer to Game Clock: End of First Half and End of Game). - There is no overtime in regular season play, however, if a touchdown is scored as time expires and the extra point is going to make a difference in the outcome, the team will be given the opportunity to attempt the extra point. - Play Clock for PK, K, 1A, 2A & 3A is 45 seconds; for 4A, 5A/6A & Thunder it is 30 seconds. - Each down sequence lasts four plays (Five plays for PK, K, 1A and 2A).
 Once the offensive team crosses midfield, it has 4 plays (5 plays for PK, K, 1A and 2A) to score a touchdown.
 On a 4th down (5th down for PK, K, 1A and 2A), the offense may either "punt" ----- moving the ball to opponents' 10-yard line (5 yard line if punting team is beyond mid-field) OR it can go for it.
 If the offense does not score or make a first down, the ball changes possession at the point where that play is marked dead.